 07.02 Inspection Areas .
 The specific areas to be inspected will include a sampling of SSCs and regulatory and safety commitments as identified in licensing documents.
 SSCs for inspection will be chosen based on safety significance and they will be evaluated with respect to multiple safety and engineering disciplines (civil, mechanical, and electrical).
 Construction and pre-operational testing inspections will be performed as a part of QA implementation inspections covering test control.
 If necessary, operational program inspection will be performed in accordance with Inspection Procedure 69022, “Inspection of Operational Readiness during Construction of Non-Power Production and Utilization Facilities.”

 The NRC will periodically inspect the licensee’s programs for adequate assurance that SSCs are designed, procured, fabricated, and installed in accordance with applicable requirements.
 The inspections will also verify that as-built construction meets the approved design.
 In addition, the licensee’s design change and design control process will be reviewed to verify that the design process effectively implements NRC requirements and other licensing design commitments made by the licensee.
-These reviews may be accomplished by technical review and/or inspection teams to verify the quality of design products and, inferentially, the entire facility design.
+These reviews may be accomplished by multi-disciplinary technical review and/or inspection teams to verify the quality of design products and, inferentially, the entire facility design.

 07.03 Inspection Procedures (IPs) .
 IPs are listed in Appendix A. Some IPs may cover more than one program area and additional IPs may be used as necessary.